 Clover’s menu is in constant development.
 We make mistakes all the time.
 We work hard to make sure those mistakes are cheap, and that we learn from them.
 We’d rather share a rough recipe with you and ask you what you think than drive an item to final and tell you how great it is.
 This core philosophy explains why we got started with a truck in the first place.

 To be clear, we never make food we think tastes bad.
 There are important internal controls.
 The most senior folks in the company meet weekly to discuss food.
 We taste, we talk about ideas, and we plan.
-But just because Chris, or Enzo, or Michael, or I loves the way something tastes isn’t enough.
+But just because Chris or Enzo or I love the way something tastes, that isn’t enough.
 We set our ego aside and find out what you think.

-If you have any comments, ideas, etc. the best way to share those with us is through our order takers.
+If you have any comments, ideas, etc. the best way to share those with us is through our Clover guides.
 They collect all of the feedback they hear in a day and share it up.
-If you’re not near a location, or not the talking type, you can use Twitter, or comment here on the website.
+If you’re not near a location, or not the talking type, you can use Twitter, or write to us here on the website.

 If you would like to submit a recipe idea to Clover, come to a Food Development Meeting.
 They happen every Tuesday at 3pm at the HUB.
 We like recipes that come from real places and that have real stories tied to them.
 Our chickpea fritter was inspired by a falafel Ayr ate in Paris.
 Our pimento cheese sandwich was based on Lucia’s grandmother’s recipe.
 Our breakfast sandwich was Jeremiah’s idea.
 Our cinnamon lemonade came from a customer who thought it might be a good idea.
 Craig at Kendall developed our jalapeño soda, Bryan and Paul came up with the Bridgewater sandwich.
 The Enzo Sandwich came from a salad Vincenzo’s family makes in Calabria, Italy.

 Since we don’t have freezers we work day-to-day with ingredients that have just come out of the ground, just been laid by a chicken, or just been picked.
 This fact defines our menu.